FlagMyLease

 1. Document move-in condition.
 The landlord must provide a written condition statement.
 Use this as your baseline and supplement it with your own dated photos.

-1. Know the 24-hour entry rule.
+1. The 24-hour entry notice rule.
 14 M.R.S.A. §6025 protects your privacy.
-Document unauthorized entries.
+Many tenants document unauthorized entries in writing.

 1. Use the repair remedy.
 If the landlord fails to maintain habitability after notice, Maine provides rent escrow and repair-and-deduct options.